-Recovering the non-recyclable:

-The quality of the material recovered is ensured by cleaning and upgrading processes (such as drying, mechanical removal of remaining dust, etc), prior to being sold to foundries.
+Recovering the non-recyclable: From Waste-to-Energy to Integrated Resource-Recovery Facility The quality of the material recovered is ensured by cleaning and upgrading processes (such as drying, mechanical removal of remaining dust, etc.), prior to being sold to foundries.
 This allows for a higher purity and quality at the end of the process.